dnlzrgz/hugo-terrassa-theme/README.md

 This theme is still under development.
 And that means two things:

 1. It's under **active** development.
-2. I'm open to suggestions.
+2. I'm open to suggestions and contributions (and I'll be open to them).
-3. There are still some little details to be improved and some unsupported features (like RSS or Google AMP).
+3. There are still some little details to be improved and some unsupported features (like Google AMP).

 ## Installation